 As a general observation, the nature of our Key Supplier Contracts tends to be more medium to long term rather than a large number of high turnover engagements.
-Around 26 per cent of our Key Supplier Contracts were entered into in FY2023, with the remainder being ongoing contracts entered into in prior financial years.
+Around 33 per cent of our Key Supplier Contracts were entered into in FY2024, with the remainder being ongoing contracts entered into in prior financial years.

-During FY2023, we continued to provide transparency for our Key Supplier Contracts by disclosing key details about them publicly on our website.
+During FY2024, we continued to provide transparency for our Key Supplier Contracts by disclosing key details about them publicly on our website.
 We update this listing every six months.

-In FY2023 there were 86 Key Supplier Contracts still being performed or entered into.
-Based on the value of these contracts, Australian-based suppliers comprised approximately 94 per cent, with the balance predominantly comprised of suppliers based in the USA, Ireland and the UK.
+In FY2024 there were 99 Key Supplier Contracts still being performed or entered into.
+Based on the value of these contracts, Australian-based suppliers comprised approximately 90 per cent, with the balance predominantly comprised of suppliers based in the USA, Ireland, UK and Singapore which are considered low risk jurisdictions.

-The percentage by number of the Key Supplier Contracts rather than by value was similar, with Australian-based suppliers constituting approximately 90 per cent.
-A breakdown of these figures is set out in Figure 4: FY2023 Key Supplier Contract Jurisdictions by Dollar Value and Figure 5: FY2023 Key Supplier Contract Jurisdictions by Number of Contracts.
+The percentage by number of the Key Supplier Contracts rather than by value was similar, with Australian-based suppliers constituting approximately 96 per cent.
+A breakdown of these figures is set out in Figure 4: FY2024 Key supplier contract jurisdictions by dollar value and Figure 5: FY2024 Key supplier contract jurisdictions by number of contracts.